Consideration in UK Contract Law: The Key To Enforceable Agreements

 In addition, consideration distinguishes contracts from gifts.
 A gift is a one-way transfer of value, whereas a contract involves a reciprocal exchange.
 Consideration helps prevent undue influence or coercion, as both parties must agree to the exchange.
 Finally, consideration provides a basis for remedies in case of breach, as it establishes the parties' obligations and the value exchanged.

-For consideration to be valid, it must meet the following requirements:
+For consideration to be valid, it must meet the following requirements to be a legally binding contract:

 • Something of value: Consideration must involve something of value, such as a promise, act, or forbearance.